proalmaz/ft_printf/README.md

 # Using

-'make' and 'make all' build the library with the project, or recompile the modified file, also rebuilding the library.
+`make` and 'make all' build the library with the project, or recompile the modified file, also rebuilding the library.

 'make re' deletes all .o files, deletes libftprintf.a, rebuilds the library.